 Things to Remember About Name Box in Excel

-- While giving the name for a range, make sure there should not be any spaces as it will not take if we input any spaces in between.
+- While giving the name for a range, ensure there should not be any spaces as it will not take if we input any spaces in between.

-- The name will be case sensitive; hence, it will be the same whether we give the name “Hai” or “hai”.
+- The name will be case sensitive; hence, whether we give the name “Hai” or “hai” will be the same.
 While calling the range, you can use any case letters.

 - The name should start with a letter or Backslash “\” or Underscore “_”.
 Other than these, if the name starts with any other letter, Excel will throw you an error.

-- The name can be applicable at sheet level or workbook level; it depends on our selection while creating the name in the name manager.
+- The name can be applicable at the sheet or workbook levels; it depends on our selection while creating the name in the name manager.

-- The name can be a single character to Eg: “A”.
+- The name can be a single character Eg: “A”.

 This is a guide to Name Box in Excel.
-Here we discuss how to use the Name Box in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use the Name Box in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –